 Wanting to try some deep sea fishing, Scott and Kevin took the Aluminum Princess out to the west side of the island, just inside the reef.
 They were back at the boat a very short time later, which only means one thing…injury.

-As the guys were trolling, they caught a mackerel.
-Kevin grabbed one side of the double hook, to remove the fish (he’d used a double hook, I don’t have the skills to elaborate), the other hook went right through his thumb.
+While trolling, the guys caught a mackerel. and as Kevin grabbed one side of the double hook, to remove the fish (he’d used a double hook, I don’t have the skills to elaborate), the other hook went right through his thumb.

-Scott cut the hook off and pulled it out, and convinced Kevin that yes, it was worth going back to bandage.
+Scott cut the hook off and pulled it out, and convinced Kevin that yes, it was worth going back to bandage his thumb.
 After cleaning and dressing the injury, they went right back out to resume their search for fish.
 Unfortunately, the mackerel was the only keeper of the day.
 Kevin’s thumb was deemed inedible, and a barracuda caught later was thrown back.

 As we routinely climbed the stairs toward Morgan’s Head, to stretch our legs, Scott kept noticing a lone coral head at the back of the anchorage, which intrigued him.
 Thinking it may be a lucky spot, he and Kevin headed over.
-Jackpot!
-They’d found the honey hole!
-The coral head was full of grouper, lion fish and snapper, making a great feast for three!
+Jackpot….they’d found the honey hole!
+The coral head was full of grouper, lion fish and snapper, and they came back with the makings of a great feast for three!

 “Shells Sink, Dreams Float.
 Life’s Good On Our Boat!”